troynsofor-svg/AIPortfolio-TROY-NSOFOR/Teach an Agent to Balance a Pole/README.md

 Original Agent (ε decay = 0.995): Final-50 mean score: 54.4
 Agent A (Fast Decay, ε decay = 0.990): Final-50 mean score: 44.4
 Agent B (Slow Decay, ε decay = 0.999): Final-50 mean score: 31.3
 Observation: The regular agent with a average decay rate (0.995) performed better than the other three tested agents, accomplishing the highest mean score in the final 50 episodes.
-Agent A (faster decay) performed badly than the regular agent, and Agent B (slower decay) performed more badly, recommending that an optimal balance between exploration and exploitation is important for proficient learning in this world.
+Agent A (faster decay) performed badly than the regular agent, and Agent B (slower decay) performed more badly, recommending that an optimal balance between exploration and exploitation is important for proficient learning in the world.

 # Key Findings
 I learned what exploitation, exploration and what the reward signal is.